-- unnecessary, the Head of Department / Service may, with the consent of the student, dispense with a meeting and conduct their investigation by other means. - 4.11 At this meeting the student may be accompanied by one other person (as set out in paragraph 3.9), who may participate in the proceedings.
-Other parties to the complaint may also be invited to attend the meeting at the discretion of the person investigating the complaint. - 4.12 The meeting will follow this format: - The student will be asked to explain their complaint and present any supporting evidence, with the assistance of their companion as necessary, following which they may be asked questions by the Head of Department / Service (or their nominee), and by any other parties to the complaint present; - If present, other parties to the complaint will then respond to the complaint, with the assistance of their companion(s) as necessary, following which they may also be asked questions by the Head of Department / Service (or their nominee) and the complainant.
-If not present, the Head of Department / Service (or their nominee) will make any necessary enquiries. - 4.13 The student will receive a full written response to their complaint, which should detail the nature of the complaint, the findings of any investigation carried out, and the points covered in the meeting.
-The student should receive this written response within twenty-eight calendar days of submitting a formal complaint (or forty-two calendar days when a complaint is submitted during or shortly before a vacation).
+- 4.10 At this meeting the student will have the right to be accompanied by a friend or advisor as will any other parties to the complaint.
+Where a member of staff is party to the complaint, they can be accompanied by a work colleague or Trade Union representative.
+Other parties to the complaint may also be invited to attend the meeting, or may meet separately, at the discretion of the person investigating the complaint as is appropriate to the nature of the complaint. - 4.11 If a student fails to attend the meeting (which could be by video or telephone call if both parties are not present at the University), the Department will contact them to reschedule.
+If a student fails to attend a rescheduled meeting within fourteen days of the original meeting date, the investigation may continue and be concluded in their absence. - 4.12 The meeting will follow this format: - The student will be asked to explain their complaint and present any supporting evidence, with the assistance of their representative as necessary, following which they may be asked questions by the Head of Department / Service (or their nominee), and by any other parties to the complaint present; - If present, other parties to the complaint will then respond to the complaint, with the assistance of their companion(s) as necessary, following which they may also be asked questions by the Head of Department / Service (or their nominee) and the complainant.
+If not present, the Head of Department / Service (or their nominee) will make any necessary enquiries. - 4.13 The staff member who carried out the investigation will produce a report which outlines the process followed, the information gathered, the conclusions drawn and any recommendations.
+The student or their representative should receive copies of the information considered and a copy of the investigation report. - 4.14 The student should receive this written response within sixty calendar days following both a submission of a student complaint form and confirmation by the complainant that they wish a formal investigation to begin.
 If this is not possible, the student will be informed in writing of the progress being made towards the consideration of their complaint and given a timescale for completion.
-In either event, the Director of Student Services and the Director of Academic Registry should receive a copy of the correspondence. - 4.14 If the complaint is considered justified, the student will be informed of the action taken to resolve or redress the complaint.
-If the complaint is not upheld, then the student should receive an explanation of the reason for this decision.
+In either event, the Director of Student Services, the Director of Academic Registry and student-complaints@bath.ac.uk should receive a copy of the correspondence. - 4.15 If the complaint is considered justified, the student will be informed of the action taken to resolve or redress the complaint.
+If the complaint is not upheld, then the student will receive an explanation of the reason for this decision.

-Stage 3 - Review by the University Secretary
+Stage 3 - Review by the University Secretary (or nominee)